-In visiting with my nonprofit colleagues about what nonprofit leaders expect from fundraising professionals the past few years, I have noticed an increased push by executive directors to Get The Money (GTM) as quickly as possible, without thinking of the “churn and burn” that can result both in terms of staff and donor retention.
+In visiting with my nonprofit colleagues about what nonprofit leaders expect from fundraising professionals, I have noticed an increased push by executive directors to Get The Money (GTM) as quickly as possible, without thinking of the “churn and burn” that can result in staff and donor retention.
 Developing and managing long-term relationships with donors is overshadowed by the cry to get donations in the door.
+Now!

-But some nonprofit organizations, particularly younger ones still learning what developing a solid donor base of support requires, want charitable donations and grants but they do not want to bother with the stewardship that is traditionally involved.
+But some nonprofit organizations, particularly younger ones still learning what developing a solid donor base of support requires, want charitable donations and grants, but they do not want to bother with the stewardship that is traditionally required.
 In fact, the stewardship process frustrates them.
-They do not yet understand the more they steward and nurture their donors, the greater likelihood their nonprofit will receive donations again and again, for years to come.
+They do not yet understand the more they steward and nurture their donors, the greater likelihood their nonprofit will receive donations again and again, and for years to come.

 “Donor relations is the comprehensive effort of any nonprofit that seeks philanthropic support to ensure that donors experience high-quality interactions with the organization that foster long term engagement and investment.”

 Nonprofits sometimes fear their nonprofit fundraisers are not making enough “calls,” and that they are not closing enough “deals.”
 Of course, fundraisers do need to track and document their research and ongoing solicitations closely, they must continually seek out potential donors, and they must be sure to keep their fellow employees informed of their progress.
-“Data” obtained can be kept using simple Microsoft Word and Excel spreadsheets, or more elaborate software constituent management systems, as you please.
+“Data” obtained can be kept using the most basic Microsoft Word and Excel spreadsheets, or by making use of more elaborate software constituent management systems.
+Each nonprofit and each employee is unique.

 But still, patience is a virtue.
 Development as a comprehensive activity cannot always be measured by the immediate bottom line.
 The payoff sometimes comes later.
-Developing relationships and trust often need time.
+Developing relationships and trust take time.

 Yes, fundraisers must seek funding constantly, document progress, cultivate, solicit, follow-up, steward and more.
 The challenge comes in gauging the short and long-term value of these kinds of activities.
-More than once I have finished a relatively brief project of just a few months, and the results of my labors did not come to fruition until months later, sometimes dramatically!
+More than once I have finished a relatively brief project of just a few months, and the results of my labors did not come to fruition until months later, and oftentimes dramatically.

-But Sasha notes that selling can be done more thoughtfully, along the lines of a nonprofit approach.
+But Sasha notes that selling can be done more thoughtfully, along the lines of what we would consider a nonprofit approach.